-Price to Public Placement Fees (1) Proceeds to Company (2) Proceeds to Selling Security Holders
+Price to Public Placement Fees (1) Proceeds to Company (2)

-Per Share \$ \$ \$ \$
+Per Share \$3.50 \$0.2975 \$3.2025

-Total (3) \$ \$ \$ \$
+Total (3) \$5,000,000 \$425,000 \$4,575,000

 - (1) The 1,428,572 shares offered by Pro-Pharmaceuticals are being offered principally to selected institutional and accredited investors.
 We have retained Atlas Capital Services, LLC, to act, on a best efforts basis, as our placement agent in connection with the arrangement of this transaction.
 We have agreed, among other things, to pay Atlas Capital a fee, including issuance of warrants, in connection with the arrangement of this financing and to indemnify Atlas Capital against certain liabilities, including liabilities under the Securities Act of 1933.
 See "Plan of Distribution." - (2) Before deducting expenses payable by Pro-Pharmaceuticals estimated at \$120,000.
 We will not receive any proceeds from the sale of shares by the selling security holders. - (3) We cannot assure you that any of the shares of common stock offered by this prospectus will be sold.
 Since the offering is made on a best efforts basis, there is no firm commitment by Atlas Capital to purchase or sell any of the shares of common stock.
 There is no minimum number of shares of common stock required to be sold by us, and no arrangements have been made to escrow any proceeds of the offering.
 Therefore, we may sell less than all of the shares of common stock offered hereby, which may significantly reduce the amount of proceeds that we receive.
-We anticipate concluding our offering of common stock 60 days after the date of this prospectus.
+We anticipate concluding our offering of common stock on June 11, 2002.